 Follow me on Instagram for more stories and pictures.
 Please leave a DM if you need any help in planning your next trip!

 Enjoy the wilderness, lush greens, lakes brimming with water, monkeys jumping about, watch elephants take a mud bath on a hot afternoon or the elusive tiger staring at you with its gleamy eyes.
-Visit for the love of nature, to have an immensely rich experience.
-You can also include Nainital for a couple of days which is around 65 km from Corbett.
+Visit for the love of nature, to have immensely rich experience.
+You can also include Nainital for a couple of days, which is around 65 km from Corbett.